Jay P. Green

-Jay Patrick Green Sr. (December 1, 1918 – May 20, 2008) was an ordained minister, Bible translator, publisher, and businessman.
+Jay Patrick Green Sr. (December 1, 1918 – May 20, 2008) was an ordained minister and Bible translator.

 Green was born in Ennis, Kentucky.
 He earned degrees from Washington University in St. Louis, Toronto Baptist Seminary, and Covenant Theological Seminary.

 His motivation to produce an accessible, more easily understood translation of the Bible began when he tried to read the King James Version to his children and they asked, "Daddy, why don't you make a Bible that we can understand?"
 His first effort was The Children's King James Version, New Testament (1960).
 He went on to produce a large number of translations of the Bible into English, some revised multiple times, including The Interlinear Hebrew-Greek-English Bible, in One-Volume.
 He once described himself as "the most experienced Bible translator now alive" (Paul 2003:99).

 He died in Lafayette, Indiana, in 2008.